microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 ## Extend Security Copilot

 Learn how to grant an MSSP access and how to use and create plugins.
-Security Copilot plugins extend the platform’s capabilities by acting as connectors, enabling seamless integration with infinite partners and third parties, allowing for custom functionality.
+Security Copilot plugins extend the platform’s capabilities by acting as connectors, enabling seamless integration with infinite partners and third parties to support custom functionality.

 ### MSSPs